Skip to Content

 HOW TO PLAN A TRIP TO CANADA

-Rail – Canada has a rail network (VIA Rail) that links cities across the country.
+Rail – Canada has a rail network (VIA Rail) that links cities across the country and it can be easily forgotten about as you plan a trip to Canada.
 Trains are comfortable and safe and you can learn more on the website.

 There are some gorgeous routes that take you through Canada’s finest scenery, with the Toronto to Vancouver two-day journey being one of the most spectacular.
 Smaller companies run scenic rail trips like the Rocky Mountaineer in Vancouver and the Polar Bear Express that travels from Cochrane to Moosonee.